 Thursday, July 13 - St. George Island

 After an early breakfast, we braved more Pribilof weather to go ashore and explore the small town of St. George, whose residents include about 80 people of Aleut and Russian descent.
 A picturesque Russian Orthodox church commands a vista of the Bering Sea, while a major attraction was the view from the top of the nearby busy bird cliff.
 This was a firm favorite, even for non-birders, as the birds were so close and approachable; even those of us with basic camera equipment could obtain spectacular photos of parakeet auklets and red-faced cormorants.
-The long-walkers quickly disappeared into the mist for their calorie-burning exercise across boulder-covered tundra and along the High Bluffs, while the birdwatchers settled down to revel in the local abundance of a Bering Sea specialty—red-legged kittiwakes, several of which were on show at the old harbor.
+The long-walkers quickly disappeared into the mist for their calorie-burning exercise across the boulder-covered tundra and along the High Bluffs, while the birdwatchers settled down to revel in the local abundance of a Bering Sea specialty—red-legged kittiwakes, several of which were on show at the old harbor.

 Our time ashore allowed us to witness the extraordinary sights and sounds of the northern fur seal rookery, where there were numerous very recently born pups, and also to visit the small seal processing plant in town used for the annual subsistence catch of these animals, where we were given a tour of the ‘blubbery’ (fur-seal processing plant) with an explanation of how the seals were taken and used.
 In the local community hall we were treated to local dishes of fish pie, seal stew, reindeer stew, and salmonberry cookies, rounding out a very diverse experience ashore.